From Pathetic Life #1

-Located in the heart of the Tenderloin, San Francisco's most infamous and dangerous neighborhood and easy walking distance from my rez hotel, the Strand was infested with rats.
+Located in the heart of the Tenderloin, San Francisco's most infamous and dangerous neighborhood, the Strand was infested with rats.
 The carpeting was faded and smelly.
 The screen had a long rip in the upper-right corner.
 Many of the seats had springs poking out.

 The sound system was mono, but they kept it cranked loud, to help drown out the audiences that never shut up.
 If you brought earplugs to muffle the volume, maybe you heard the movie more than the crowd's talking and yelling, and you could almost fool yourself into thinking you were in a movie theater.

-The ticket price went up and down, but was always cheap, and bought admission to two or three movies — old movies, great movies!
+In its last incarnation as a scuzzy repertory cinema, the ticket price was always cheap, and bought admission to two or three movies — old movies, great movies!

 The Strand had affordable concessions, too — free soda with free refills, if you bought a hot dog or nachos.
 Big buttered popcorn, at a small price.